Threatening kids is ALSO bad because it just doesn’t work.

 Every single time a parent makes a threat, the child calls them on it, and the parent withdraws the demand, learning has occurred.

+* The child learns that non-compliance can pay off.
 If they are difficult enough, the parent won’t ask them to do things they don’t want to.

 * The parent learns not to make demands.